1. General Rules

 E. E Class – Exception Vehicle

 Out of period modifications to a historic vehicle with proven identity which have been made using parts or technology not available “in Period”.
 Such a vehicle must still have the original frame, chassis or platform and a body to a period specification for that model.
 Modifications may have been made recently.
 Such modifications do not impact the dating of the vehicle.
 In any such circumstances, the outward appearance of these cars must remain faithful to the original model.
 Cars competing in the E Class are guests of the event and hence not eligible for any of the overall prizes or awards.
 Such cars/competitors will only compete with competitors in the same class.
+E class entries could be further sub-divided into EA (standard) and ED (modified).

 3. Cubic Capacity Classifications